top of page

 Larence Hartshorn

-Quakers were never numerous in the Maritimes, and this accounts for the reason they have received little historical examination.[3]
+Quakers (known as the Society of Friends) were never numerous in the Maritimes, and this accounts for the reason they have received little historical examination.[3]
 The 1827 census of Nova Scotia enumerated only twenty Quakers.
 Half of those resided in the township of Barrington, Shelburne County, and six resided in Annapolis County, with four of those living in the township of Wilmot.[4]
-It’s possible that, by 1827, the number of Quakers in Nova Scotia was reduced from their number at the time of the Planter and Loyalist migrations.
+It’s likely that, by 1827, the number of Quakers in Nova Scotia was significantly reduced from their number at the time of the Planter and Loyalist migrations.
 In the Quaker community of Upper Canada, Robynne Rogers Healey has observed that “second generation” Quakers (those born after the migrations from Vermont, New York, and Pennsylvania) began integrating into mainstream Protestant society.
 Healey notes that controversies over orthodoxy within Quakerism led many young Quakers to go among the Methodists rather than engage in the ideological battles of their elders.[5]
-While the Maritime Quaker community was smaller than the Yonge Street Meeting studied by Healey, it likely underwent similar dynamics as the second generation of Quakers came of age by the 1820s.
+While the Maritime Quaker community was smaller than the Yonge Street Meeting studied by Healey, it likely underwent similar dynamics of social integration as the second generation of Quakers came of age by the 1820s.[6]
 Nevertheless, the 1827 census shows that what Quakers remained in Nova Scotia were still concentrated in the townships where their elders had settled several decades earlier.
 One of the Quakers enumerated in Wilmot was named Edward Moore, a possible descendant or relation of Samuel.

 The Loyalist Quakers endured in identifiable communities for several decades.
 In 1801, Joseph Hoag (1762–1846), a Quaker missionary from Vermont toured the Maritimes to minister to the small and dispersed numbers of his fellow Friends.
 In his journal, Hoag mentioned Samuel Moore, denoting Moore’s centrality to Nova Scotia’s Quaker networks.
 “We took the stage [from Dartmouth] and in three days crossed the country over to the bay side and came to Samuel Moore’s at whose house Friends meeting was held on first day once in two weeks. … The 10th and first of the week we had a large favored meeting at Samuel Moore’s.”
 As a preacher, Hoag emphasized the personal, heart-centered nature of Quaker theology and commented on the felt sentiments of his meetings.
 “The minds of the people were broken into tenderness, several of them to shedding of tears plentifully.”
-He observed that many people in the region, long removed from the pastoral care available in more urbane locales, were indifferent to religious concerns.
-“In the afternoon we had a meeting on the [North] Mountain among a poor people that were glad of the opportunity and much tendered under the testimony I had to bear among them, yet there did not appear to be much religious concern with any of them.”[8]
+He observed that many people in the region, long removed from the pastoral care available in urban locales, were indifferent to religious concerns.
+“In the afternoon we had a meeting on the [North] Mountain among a poor people that were glad of the opportunity and much tendered under the testimony I had to bear among them, yet there did not appear to be much religious concern with any of them.”[10]
 Hoag’s journal also contains some insight on Indigenous interactions with Quaker religiosity.
 When he visited the Quaker establishment called the Pennfield Settlement near Beaver Harbour in New Brunswick, Hoag wrote: “We then went back in the country to a new settlement and had a large favored meeting in a barn.
 A tribe of Indians came to it an sit very sober.
 After meeting they were asked how they liked what was said.
 One of them answered putting his hand on his breast, ‘I could not understand every word but I felt him here.
-I believe he is a very good man.’”[9]
+I believe he is a very good man.’”[11]
 While we can’t know if Moore tried to proselytize the Mi’kmaw man in his charge, Hoag’s words suggest at least some Wolastoqiyik, Peskotomuhkati, and Mi’kmaq were exposed to (and perhaps interested in) the Quaker message spread by such itinerants.
-The friendly, 'heart-felt' nature of Quaker practice – signified in Hoag's account by the Indigenous man placing a hand on his breast – was perhaps the source of a personal bond of concern and care also experienced between Moore and the Mi'kmaw man and his mother.
+The friendly, 'heart-felt' nature of Quaker practice – rhetorically signified in Hoag's account by the Indigenous man placing a hand on his breast – was perhaps the source of a personal bond of concern and care also experienced between Moore and the Mi'kmaw man and his mother.

 Hartshorne and Clarkson, agents of the Sierra Leone Company, 1791, NSA, RG-1, v.
 419, no. 1.